Uploading and Linking to a File in Your Store

 Using the WYSIWYG Editor to Link to a File

-The WYSIWYG Editor is available when creating a web page or editing a product description.
-This allows you to add in a link to standalone sizing chart files and additional product information.
+The WYSIWYG editor is available when creating a web page or editing a product description.
+This allows you to add links to files, such as standalone sizing charts or product support information.

 Edit the product or web page content that you are adding the link to.
 Inside the Description or Page Content field, highlight the text that will be linking to the file, then click the Link button.